 Discussion

-Our goal during this study was to demonstrate how decision support tools can facilitate the integration of multiple distribution models into a single decision-making framework.
-For our case study, we show that American woodcock occur in distinctly different habitat during the breeding and migratory seasons in Pennsylvania.
-A breeding habitat only approach would have overlooked stopover habitat for woodcock in southeastern Pennsylvania, where there is little breeding habitat but considerable migratory traffic.
-By including information about both seasons, with the ability to customize seasonal weights, users can decide the extent to which they believe each seasonal habitat is a priority for their management, and determine which sites are best suited for management based on that prioritization.
+Our goal was to demonstrate integration of multiple spatial distribution models into a single decision support tool.
+For our case study, we show that American woodcock occur in distinctly different habitat during the breeding and migratory stages in Pennsylvania.
+A planning approach using only breeding habitat would have overlooked stopover habitat for woodcock in southeastern Pennsylvania, where there is little breeding habitat but considerable migratory traffic.
+By including information about both seasons, with the ability to customize seasonal weights, users can decide the extent to which they prioritize each habitat for management, and determine which sites are best suited for management based on that prioritization.